By demonstrating the benefits of a traceability solution, two INSEAD MBA graduates are helping set a new industry standard for the textile sector.

 In 2019, Salcher needed to work on his final business project for the GEMBA programme.
 At this stage, GEMBA participants apply the course content while working on real opportunities for business implementation once the programme is complete.

 Salcher turned to his fellow GEMBA participant Behram Irani, now a Business Development Manager at thyssenkrupp Singapore, for support.
-In collaboration with Lenzing Group and Hong Kong-based technology company TextileGenesis™, the pair came up with an innovative final business project concept to help clothing and textile brands give consumers more confidence in what they’re buying.
+In collaboration with Lenzing Group and Hong Kong-based technology company TextileGenesis™, the pair came up with an innovative final Executive MBA business project with a focus on sustainability.
+This project aims to help clothing and textile brands give consumers more confidence in what they’re buying.

 Developing a blockchain-based traceability initiative